les-tontons-crafters/xtrem-tdd/content/Flavours/mutation-testing.md

 In the case of Assertion Free Testing, whereby there are no assertions in the tests, it is possible to get a high Code Coverage score (even 100%) but we're not actually testing anything.

-Mutation Testing helps us overcome some problems faced when using classical Code Coverage Metrics - because Mutation Testing is able to identify holes in behavioral assertions.
+Mutation Testing helps us overcome some problems faced when using classical Code Coverage Metrics - because Mutation Testing is able to identify holes in behavioural assertions.
 In the case of Assertion Free Testing (or in the case of partial assertion), the Mutation Score will be low, thereby indicating a low quality test suite.

 ## Problems